Overseas Nurses

 We understand that seeking employment can be a daunting task.
 Here at Start Nursing Services, we endeavour to make the process as easy as possible by taking a highly personalised approach that takes the stress out of finding suitable and rewarding position.We apply a high level of quality control with all of our Australian nursing jobs to ensure that Start Nursing Services continues to be the premier provider of jobs for nurses.

-If you are an internationally qualified nurse or midwife and are interested in working in Australia,
+If you are an internationally qualified nurse or midwife and are interested in working in Australia, it is important you review the important information about immigration to Australia,registration and employment as a nurse or midwife in Australia.

 To work as a nurse or midwife in Australia, you need to apply for and be registered with the Nursing and Midwifery Board of Australia (NMBA).
 You may also need to apply for a visa issued by the Australian Department of Immigration and Border Protection (Australian Immigration Department).These two application processes are entirely separate and success in one does not automatically guarantee success in the other.Applicants who have the legal authority to practise as a nurse or midwife in New Zealand are subject to certain entitlements under the Trans-Tasman Mutual Recognition Act 1997 and should apply for registration with the National Board.